khirr/Android-Foreground-Detection/README.md

 # Android-Foreground-Detection
-A very simple Android background/foreground detector
+A very simple Android way to detect when app go to background/foreground

 Detect event when app go to background/foreground Api-level 14+